-Literacy lessons, tasks and materials are scaffolded by the class teacher to meet the needs of individual children.
-Children identified as SEND may need greater scaffolding of tasks consistent with that child's SSP.
-(School support plan).
-The needs of children requiring additional support for their Literacy will be discussed with SEND Coordinator, The literacy coordinator and the class teacher.
-Appropriate intervention strategies will be put in place to support learning.
+English lessons, tasks and materials are scaffolded by the class teacher to meet the needs of individual children.
+Children identified as SEND may need greater scaffolding of tasks consistent with that child's SSP(School support plan) whilst ensuring the 'mastery approach'.
+The needs of children requiring additional support for their English will be discussed with SEND Coordinator.
+Appropriate intervention strategies will be put in place to support learning within the classroom where needed.

-More able children will be challenged and motivated during their tasks.
-The class teacher will also aim to identify those children who may be gifted in English and provide them with appropriate learning opportunities.
+Children who may be greater depth in English will be challenged and motivated during their tasks.
+The class teacher will also aim to identify those children who may be gifted in English and provide them with appropriate learning opportunities, ensuring the mastery approach is there for all.